Mette Ingvartsen

 Mette Ingvartsen is a Danish dancer, choreographer and performance artist who has been active since the early 2000s.
+She founded the dance company Great Investment in 2003.
+Since then, her work has been shown throughout Europe, as well as in the United States, Canada, Australia and Asia.
+In 2024, she received the Lifetime Achievement Award from the Danish Arts Foundation (Statens Kunstfond).

 Training

-Mette Ingvartsen came into contact with the dance world at a very young age; she was a member of the Junior Company lead by the Swedish choreographer Marie Brolin Tani in Aarhus, Denmark.
+Mette Ingvartsen came into contact with the dance world at a very young age; she was a member of the Junior Company led by the Swedish choreographer Marie Brolin Tani in Aarhus, Denmark.
 Since 1999, she subsequently studied in Amsterdam and Brussels, where she graduated in 2004 from the dance school P.A.R.T.S., which was founded by choreographer Anne Teresa De Keersmaeker.
 Afterwards she obtained a PhD in choreography at UNIARTS / Lund University in Sweden.
 Its subject was the relationship between an artist's theoretical work and their artistic practice.

 Work as a choreographer

 Since 2002 Mette Ingvartsen has worked in Brussels on an oeuvre of choreographies, performances and 'living installations' that are both conceptual and very physical.
 Her artistic work never sets apart from research and theoretical concepts.
 She created her first performance, Manual Focus (2003), while still studying.
 After that she initiated various research projects and created a wide range of performances, including 50/50 (2004), to come (2005), Why We Love Action (2007), It’S In The Air (2008), Giant City (2009) and All the way out there...
 (2011).
 Questions about kinesthesia, perception, affect and sensation are central.
 Although she studied for four years at P.A.R.T.S., a dance school known for a highly physical education, Mette Ingvartsen started to consider choreographing as a practice that not only relates to the physical body of the dancer but also to different types non-human performers and animated materials.
 She even takes away the dancer's body from the scene, and she shifts the hierarchy between the body and the objects in dance.
 That started with the production Evaporated landscapes (2009), a choreography / performance for foam, fog, light and sound instead of (dancing) bodies.